t-mat/Win32PinShortcutToTaskbar/README.md

 ## Demo

-You can clone, build and run this repo with the following commands.
+You can clone, build, and run this repo with the following commands:

 ```
 pushd "%USERPROFILE%\Documents"